TheCandidStartup/TheCandidStartup.github.io/_drafts/javascript-structured-concurrency.md

 # Structured Concurrency

 The basic premise is simple.
-Forty years ago we replaced ad-hoc flow control using `goto` with structured flow control using if, loops and functions.
+Forty years ago we replaced ad-hoc flow control using `goto` with structured flow control using *if*, loops and functions.
 In the same way, we should replace ad-hoc concurrency with higher level structured concurrency primitives.

 {% include candid-image.html src="/assets/images/typescript/control-schematics.svg" alt="Structured Flow Control" attrib="[njs blog](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/)" %}